PacificBiosciences/sawfish/docs/methods/methods.md

 chromosome.
 Gaps created by splitting reads into primary and supplementary alignments are accounted for in the depth calculation, as well as alignment deletions of 1kb or larger.

+#### Neighboring breakend annotation

+At the time each read is scanned for breakend evidence, the phasing of the breakend evidence implied by joint events on a single read is also record for adjacent breakends in reads which are split into more than 2 segments.
+This logic is found in `annotate_neighboring_breakend_observations`, and used for the downstream candidate variant level process to annotate neighboring breakends likely to occur on the same haplotype.

 ### Clustering breakpoint evidence
 Breakpoint evidence from individual reads is clustered into candidate breakpoint clusters as follows: Each breakpoint evidence observation is treated as a cluster with a supporting read count of 1.
 Breakpoint clusters with a matching